akapoorcern/ttH_multilepton/DNN/README.md

 - The code will take the outputs from apply_trained_DNN.py and plot the histograms in those ttrees.

 ## Evaluation
-- A sub-directory called 'Evaluation' exists that contains a script called evaluate_DNN.py which contains the code to evaluate the DNN and categorise events for a given ntuple.
+- A sub-directory called 'Evaluation' exists that contains a script called evaluate_DNN.py which contains the code to evaluate the DNN and categorise events for a given ntuple, based on a training file defined in an input directory.
 - To make things faster, 'Evaluation' also contains lxbatch scripts to run each job on an lxbatch node (e.g. lxbatch_runjob_evaluateDNN_tthsample.sh) and a submission script to submit all jobs to lxbatch (e.g.lxbatch_submit_evaluateDNN.sh).
 - For an example of how to text locally simply look at the python command inside one of the 'runjob' scripts.
 - If you want to run a new trained DNN model, it is advised to first copy the training directory from one level above this sub-directory to here.